nordcraftengine/documentation/docs/13-formulas/05-project-formulas/index.md

 ---
-title: Global formulas
+title: Project formulas
 description: Create project-wide reusable functions with standard formulas or custom JavaScript code for consistent logic across your components and pages.
 ---

-# Global formulas
+# Project formulas

-Global formulas provide a way to create reusable calculations and logic that can be accessed from any page or component in your project.
-Unlike component-level formulas that are only available within a specific component, global formulas can be used throughout your entire application.
+Project formulas provide a way to create reusable calculations and logic that can be accessed from any page or component in your project.
+Unlike component-level formulas that are only available within a specific component, project formulas can be used throughout your entire application.

-## When to use global formulas
+## When to use project formulas

-Global formulas are ideal for:
+Project formulas are ideal for:

 - Common calculations used across multiple components
 - Shared data transformations